 For violation of college regulations you may face disciplinary action or suspension from college.
-Penalties differ
+Penalties differ in their terms and in their severity.

 Expulsion from college is the responsibility of the President.
 A student so expelled forfeits all fees, receives a grade of F in all courses he is carrying that term, and he may not return to Michigan State.
 Suspension is similar to expulsion except that the student may return to MSC upon the recommendation of the Dean of Students.